access-watch/api-documentation/source/includes/_B_02_ip_address.md

 id           | string | internal identifier
 value        | string | the ipv4 or ipv6 address
-hostname     | string | the reverse hostname for the address as_number    | string | the autonomous system number network_name | string | the network name
-country_code | string | the country code, two letter (ISO 3166-1 alpha-2)
+hostname     | string | the reverse hostname for the address label        | string | a human label for the address (currently hostname or value) as_number    | string | the autonomous system number network_name | string | the network name country_code | string | the country code, two letter (ISO 3166-1 alpha-2)